CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 ```
 allas-conf woks here just like in the previous examples.

-Then I move to my_data directory where I have a set subdirectories (50, 90, 100).
-I list the gzip-compressed files in these dirctories:
+Then I move to directory _my_data_ where I have a set subdirectories (50, 90, 100).
+I list the gzip-compressed files in these directories:

 <pre>
 [kkayttaj@c311:~> <b>cd $WRKDIR/my_data</b>